Shawn Johnson Shares New Details About Daughter’s Birth, Teases Name Reveal

 Shawn Johnson is sharing some new details about her family’s expansion via her Instagram page, but she also acknowledges that she knows fans are anxious for more.
-Shawn and her husband Andrew East have teased that the story of Baby East’s arrival is a pretty wild one.
+Shawn and her husband, Andrew East, have teased that the story of Baby East’s arrival is a pretty wild one.
 Now, Johnson’s social media followers can get a better sense of what she means by this.

 Earlier this week, Shawn and Andrew shared via Instagram that they had welcomed a baby girl to their family.
-They had taken a few days to themselves before sharing the news publicly, but they have shared quite a few pictures of their little one since then.
+They took a few days to themselves before sharing the news publicly, but they have shared quite a few pictures of their little one since then.

 On Thursday afternoon, Johnson took to Instagram to reveal quite a bit about how Baby East finally arrived.
 Shawn explained that she had been in labor for 22 hours before the baby was born.